arantebw/arantebw.github.io/README.md

-# build-a-personal-portfolio-webpage
+# portfolio

-A freeCodeCamp - Responsive Web Design Certification: Build A Personal Portfolio Webpage project.
+This is my take on the Free Code Camp's Responsive Web Design Certification: Build A Personal Portfolio Webpage project.

 ---

-Created by [Billy Arante](https://arantebw.github.io/) from the [Philippines](#)
+Created by [Billy Arante](https://arantebw.github.io/) from the [Antique, Philippines](#)